-The strengths and weakness of subsidized revenues versus subscription.
+The strengths and weakness of subsidized revenues (advertising) versus subscription.
 Competitive threats.

 The revenue model.
-Cable versus broadcasting.
+Cable, broadcasting, over the top.
 Distribution systems.
 Strategic alternatives.

 Critical Issues.

 - 1. Where does television fit in the media value chain? - 2.
 How many revenue streams can a television station develop?
 How? - 3.
 How many revenue streams can a cable MSO develop?
 At what cost? - 4.
-Do the regulators help or hinder? - 5.
-What is the value of programming? - 6.
+Does the delivery mechanism matter? - 5.
+Do the regulators help or hinder? - 6.
+What is the value of programming? - 7.
 How does the television model compare to the magazine model, to radio?